 The first permanent European settlement in Suriname is established by the British.

-The British give their part of Suriname to the Netherlands in exchange for New Amsterdam, which is today known as New York City.
+The British give their part of Suriname to the Netherlands for present day New York City.

 The Aluminium Company of America (Alcoa) begins mining an ore of aluminium, bauzite, which eventually tuns into Suriname's main export.